Valor-mmm/reunion/README.md

-# HauserMetall-Website
+# Reunion - Graduates Overview

 ## About

-This is the future version of the hauser metall website.
+This is a small app to give an overview over the current state of graduates.
+Can be used before/during/after a reunion.

 ## Getting Started